dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 1. [Yang2020a], CSP: code-switching pre-training for neural machine translation.
 In EMNLP, 2020.
 1. [Yang2020b], TED: A pretrained unsupervised summarization model with theme modeling and denoising.
 In EMNLP (Findings), 2020.
 1. [Zaib2020], A short survey of pre-trained language models for conversational AI-A new age in NLP.
 In ACSW, 2020.
-1. [Zeng and Nie, 2020], Generalized conditioned dialogue generation based on pre-trained language model. arXiv preprint arXiv:2010.11140, 2020.
+1. [Zeng2020], Generalized conditioned dialogue generation based on pre-trained language model. arXiv preprint arXiv:2010.11140, 2020.
 1. [Zhang2019a], Pretraining-based natural language generation for text summarization.
 In CoNLL, 2019.
 1. [Zhang2019b], HIBERT: document level pre-training of hierarchical bidirectional transformers for document summarization.
 In ACL, 2019.
 1. [Zhang2019c]{#Zhang2019c}, ERNIE: enhanced language representation with informative entities.
 In ACL, 2019.
 1. [Zhang2020], DIALOGPT : Largescale generative pre-training for conversational response generation.
 In ACL, 2020.
 1. [Zhao2020], Knowledge-grounded dialogue generation with pretrained language models.
 In EMNLP, 2020.
-1. [Zheng and Lapata, 2019], Sentence centrality revisited for unsupervised summarization.
+1. [Zheng2019], Sentence centrality revisited for unsupervised summarization.
 In ACL, 2019.
 1. [Zhou2020], Unified vision-language pre-training for image captioning and VQA.
 In AAAI, 2020